picosh/docs/posts/prose.md

 ## _footer.md

-We have a special file `_footer.md` that will be appended to every single blog post.
+This file will be added to the end of every single blog post.

 There is nothing that differentiates itself from the rest of the post so it's up to you to style it.
 For convenience we added an `id` to the containing element